-Once home to our six lively children in the 1970s and 80s, this historic brick house was originally belonged to Isaac Hasbrouck in the 1830s until his death in 1852.
+This former home Sue Ellen and Garin Sheeley and their six lively children in the 1970s and 80s, the historic brick house originally belonged to Isaac Hasbrouck in the 1830s until his death in 1852.
 The house was then occupied by his relatives until it was sold in 1882 to attorney, Alvah Newcomb.
 It is reported that Mr. Newcomb made extensive renovations to the “old brick house,” including a large and elegant addition; predicting “when all work thereon is completed it will be one of the finest residences in this village.”
 (May 3, 1883 The Kingston Journal and Weekly Freeman).

 We invite our guests to read more about The Sheeley House’s history in the binder found in one of our reading rooms.